 Dog Anxiety: Symptoms

 So how can you tell if your dog has anxiety?
 There are several important symptoms to look out for:

 - Urinating or defecating in the house

 - Repetitive or compulsive behaviors

-By far the most dangerous symptom of dog anxiety is aggression.
+Some of these symptoms may be the result of occasional anxiety-causing events, but any of these can become recurrent and therefore, result in more serious issues.
+This being said, by far the most dangerous symptom of dog anxiety is aggression.
 This aggression can be targeted directly or indirectly, depending on the situation.
 Direct aggression occurs when a dog acts aggressively toward people or other animals.
 Indirect aggression can be equally dangerous, and often happens when a person comes between the dog and the source of the dog’s aggression, such as another dog.
-Even if a dog is prevented from harming others, aggressive behaviors such as growling or barking can lead to dangerous situations for humans and dogs, alike.
+Even if a dog is prevented from harming others, aggressive behaviors such as growling or barking can lead to undesirable situations for humans and dogs, alike.

 Urinating and defecating in the house is a common symptom of separation anxiety.
 Anxious dogs often work themselves up to the point that they pee or poop in the house, even if they are housebroken.
 This is frustrating for owners and can cause damage to property, not to mention the unpleasantness of the cleanup.